NewsLocal News

 • Larceny

-The original case of Jimcy McGirt, which led to that Supreme Court decision, is sometimes overlooked and still ongoing.
+The original case of Jimcy McGirt, which led to that Supreme Court decision, is sometimes overlooked.

 The victim in the case was McGirt's wife's granddaughter, who turned four years old when the rape occurred.
 The crime occurred in Wagoner County, which is in Muscogee Creek Nation territory.